julianpeeters/avro-scala-macro-annotation-examples/scalding/README.md

 This step may take quite a bit of time downloading all the parts and dependencies so it makes so much sense to run it in advance.

-4. Compile and Run the WordCount Example
+4. Compile and Run the Write Example
 ----------------------------------------

-     Tutorial > run tutorial.WordCountJob
+     Tutorial > run tutorial.PackedAvroWriteJob
      ...
      [success] Total time: 2 s, completed Feb 3, 2014 9:15:12 PM
      Tutorial >